mpuccini/covid19-analysisnotebook/README.md

 Clone the repository and launch Jupyter:
 `jupyter notebook`
 Then choose the notebook and play!
 You might need some dependancies, you have them in the `environment.yml` file.
+You could create a virtual environment with pip referring to the dependacies in the environment.yml or, if you have conda (Anaconda or miniconda), create a new environment with just:
+`conda env create -f environment.yml`
+If you need more information about installing a conda distro, please refer to this [link](https://www.anaconda.com/distribution/) for Anaconda and to this [link](https://docs.conda.io/en/latest/miniconda.html) for miniconda.

+Once you have the environment with all the necessary dependancies, you have to activate it just typing:
+`conda activate covid19`
+then you can launch Jupyter as above.

+> Please remember to update the data repository first of start analysing.